danielzuegner/code-transformer/README.md

 │   │       ├── text.py           # Simple text handling such as positions of words in documents
 │   │       ├── tokenization.py   # Mostly wrapper around Pygments Tokenizer to tokenize (and sub-tokenize) code snippets
-│   │       └── vocab.py          # Mapping of the most frequent tokens to IDs understandable for ML models │   └── utils
+│   │       └── vocab.py          # Mapping of the most frequent tokens to IDs understandable for ML models │   ├── utils
-│       └── metrics.py        # Evaluation metrics.
+│   │   └── metrics.py        # Evaluation metrics.
 Mostly, different F1-scores
+│   └── env.py               # Defines several environment variables such as paths to executables
 ├── scripts               # (Python) scripts intended to be run from the command line "python -m scripts/{SCRIPT_NAME}" │   ├── code2seq
 │   │   ├── combine-vocabs-code2seq.sh    # Creates code2seq vocabularies for multi-language setting